mostafamohamed222/webkeyz-Flutter-Technical-Task/README.md

 - Your primary task is to implement the `payments` method in the `PaymentPlanner` class to pass the unit tests.

 Refer to the provided unit tests for detailed expected behavior and outcomes.

+## How to Submit

+To submit your completed task, please follow these steps:

+1. **Fork the Repository:** Fork the provided GitHub repository to your own GitHub account.
+2. **Implement the Solution:** Complete the task in your forked repository, adhering to the provided specifications.
+3. **Commit Your Changes:** Commit your changes using meaningful messages that follow git conventional commit standards.
+Ensure your commits clearly document the evolution of your solution.
+4. **Email Your Submission:** Once you are satisfied with your implementation, send an email to `code@webkeyz.com`.
+Use the subject line `"Flutter Task Submission - [Your First Name] [Your Last Name]"` and include the URL of your forked GitHub repository in the email body.

+Please replace `[Your First Name]` and `[Your Last Name]` with your actual first and last names.
+This helps us identify your submission quickly and efficiently.

+We look forward to reviewing your innovative solutions. **Good luck with your implementation!** ✨🚀